carmelgafa/carmelgafa.com/content/about.md

 ---
-title: ABOUT
+title: About
-description: Carmel Gafa
-images: ["/images/owl.jpg"]
 ---

 This is my about page.